 Industry expert Suzana Wade said that COVID-19 has completely changed the real estate market.

 “With the lockdowns and restrictions, Australians now look at their homes differently,” Suzana said.

 “People are now spending more time at home, with working from home no longer being an unachievable luxury, this has made space a much bigger commodity than it was in previous years”.

 With more people vying for larger properties and remaining within commuting distance to work no longer a barrier, we’re seeing a surge of Australians moving away from the city to the suburbs.
 This has placed significant pressure on the rental market.
 Another new hurdle posed by the COVID-19 outbreak is that of social distancing restrictions and mandatory lockdowns.

-Whist these have been paramount in stemming the spread of the virus, they have made some of the daily activities in the real estate sector such as house inspections, open homes and auctions impossible.
+Whilst these have been paramount in stemming the spread of the virus, they have made some of the daily activities in the real estate sector such as house inspections, open homes, and auctions impossible.

 However, out of adversity often comes growth and this was a challenge Suzana Wade took head-on.

 “Real estate is normally quite a slow-moving beast, it takes a lot before you see any change.
 I looked at this as a great opportunity to strengthen the business and bring it into the modern world”.